w3c/wai-first-aid/index.md

 Set your Accessibility Target Level {#target}
 -----------------------------------

-The generally accepted target for accessibility is [Web Content Accessibility Guidelines (WCAG) 2.0]({{ "/standards-guidelines/wcag/" | relative_url }}) Level AA.
+The generally accepted target for accessibility is the latest version of [Web Content Accessibility Guidelines (WCAG)]({{ "/standards-guidelines/wcag/" | relative_url }}) Level AA.
 This may already be the standard specified in your organizational policy or it may be the legal requirement for your website.

 You may need to define a phased approach with different dates for different levels.
-For example, meet particular WCAG 2.0 success criteria in the next release, and meet all [Level A and Level AA](https://www.w3.org/WAI/WCAG20/quickref/?currentsidebar=%23col_overview&levels=aaa) success criteria in the following release.
+For example, meet particular WCAG 2 success criteria in the next release, and meet all [Level A and Level AA](https://www.w3.org/WAI/WCAG20/quickref/?currentsidebar=%23col_overview&levels=aaa) success criteria in the following release.